 What are the principles you keep in mind when thinking about innovation?

 Innovation is one of our core values at Bloomerang.
-So, when we think about the future, we think about what we can provide to help nonprofits retain more donors.
+So, when we think about the future, we think about what we can provide to help non-profits retain more donors.
 We know that understanding data is key to understanding donors and tapping into their generosity.
-Everything we do puts donor retention at the center: help nonprofits keep their data organized, make it easy to measure, and ensure it’s actionable in order to increase donor retention and engagement.
+Everything we do puts donor retention at the centre: help non-profits keep their data organised, make it easy to measure, and ensure it’s actionable in order to increase donor retention and engagement.

 How would you describe your leadership style?

 The biggest thing for me is empathy.
 I know that if I put myself in somebody else’s shoes and understand what they’re experiencing, I can better provide a solution they need.